b-sullender/CAPI/README.md

   Visual Studio 2010 (Windows XP, x86 and x64)
   CodeBlocks - Unix Makefiles (Fedora 32)
 ```
-On Linux the included TestApp program uses X11 for creating windows with a frame buffer
+On Linux the included TestApp program uses X11 for creating windows with a frame buffer.
-See the HELP.txt file for details about installing the needed X11 dev package
+See the HELP.txt file for details about installing the needed X11 dev package.

 # Using CAPI